jharriga/BootTime/README.md

 VMs/
 Two scripts which work together to report on boot-time stats for a VM
 * start_vm_boot.sh: execute on HOST.
 You need to add cmdline to start your VM
-* print_boottime.sh: execute in VM.
+* print_boottime.sh: execute in VM, edit $HOSTNAME.
 Prints boot-time metrics (see sample.txt)
 * sample.txt: example of output from 'print_boottime.sh'